Change preferences in the Finder on Mac

 Show these tags in the sidebar

-Customize the tags you see in the Finder sidebar.
+Customise the tags you see in the Finder sidebar.

-Customize the tags you see in the shortcut menu that appears when you Control-click a file.
+Customise the tags you see in the shortcut menu that appears when you Control-click a file.

 Show these items in the sidebar